Changes for people who have a Limited Capability for Work

 In April 2017 new rules were introduced for Employment and Support Allowance and Universal Credit.

-There is a similar rule for Universal Credit if you make a new claim for Universal Credit on or after 3 April 2017 because you have become too sick to work (note this is only possible in areas which have the Digital UC service), or you have been claiming Universal Credit as a jobseeker, but you have become ill, so you make a request to be referred for a Work Capability Assessment on or after 3 April 2017.
+There is a similar rule for Universal Credit if you make a new claim for Universal Credit on or after 3 April 2017 because you have become too sick to work, or you have been claiming Universal Credit, but you have become ill, so you make a request to be referred for a Work Capability Assessment on or after 3 April 2017.
 If you are found to have a ‘Limited Capability for Work’, the Limited Capability for Work element will not be included in your award.
 However, if you are found to have a Limited Capability for Work Related Activity you will receive the LCWRA Element.

 There is protection if you were already on these benefits with a limited capability for work when the new rules came in: If your ESA award includes the Work Related Activity Component, or you already have a LCW element included in your Universal Credit award, this will continue and will only end if you are found fit for work, or there is a break in your claim.